sungminlee417/collin-holloway/content/sections/about.md

 ---
 title: "About Collin"
 subtitle: "Discover the artistry and passion behind the music"
+bioIntro: "Classical guitarist Collin Holloway began playing at the age of nine in his hometown of Oklahoma City.
+Recognized as a burgeoning talent from an early age (his first solo recital was met with two standing ovations), he studied with Matthew Denman before pursuing his higher education at the Eastman School of Music with Thomas Viloteau and Nicholas Goluses."
 image: "/DSC00168.jpg"
 skills:
   - skill: "Classical Guitar Performance"